boeckmann/c64krnl/README.md

  - Kernal ROM check sum at offset $4AC = $81

 ## Flags
-Two flags may be altered in the file `kernal/kernal.a65`:
+Two flags may be altered in the file `kernal/kernal.a65`.
+If you alter one of these you will not produce an exact replica of the Kernal V3 ROM:

  - `FLAG_RRBY`: Most ROMS contain "RRBY" at $FFF6-$FFF9.
 These are the initials of Commodore engineers.
 The initials are not included in the source I based my work on, so I patched them in again.
 Set `FLAG_RRBY=0` to disable it.
  - `FLAG_FIX_FF7E`: The source I based my work on contains `JMP CLKHI` at $FF7D, but it is `JMP CLKLO` in the Kernal V3 ROM.
 FLAG_FIX_FF7E may be set to 1 if you want it to be `JMP CLKHI`.